Dharma: Dharma and law

 The notion of dharma as duty or propriety is found in India's ancient legal and religious texts.
 Common examples of such use are pitri dharma (meaning a person's duty as a father), putra dharma (a person's duty as a son), raj dharma (a person's duty as a king) and so forth.
 In Hindu philosophy, justice, social harmony, and happiness requires that people live per dharma.
 The Dharmashastra is a record of these guidelines and rules.
 The available evidence suggest India once had a large collection of dharma related literature (sutras, shastras); four of the sutras survive and these are now referred to as Dharmasutras.
 Along with laws of Manu in Dharmasutras, exist parallel and different compendium of laws, such as the laws of Narada and other ancient scholars.
 These different and conflicting law books are neither exclusive, nor do they supersede other sources of dharma in Hinduism.
 These Dharmasutras include instructions on education of the young, their rites of passage, customs, religious rites and rituals, marital rights and obligations, death and ancestral rites, laws and administration of justice, crimes, punishments, rules and types of evidence, duties of a king, as well as morality.

 Buddhism

 Buddhism held the Hindu view of Dharma as "cosmic law", as in the working of Karma.
 The term Dharma (dhamma) later came to refer to the teachings of the Buddha (pariyatti); the practice (paṭipatti) of the Buddha's teachings is then comprehended as Dharma.
-In Buddhist philosophy, dhamma/dharma is also the term for "phenomena".
+In Buddhist philosophy, dhamma/dharma is also the term for "phenomena" (Buddhist atomism).